jesserichmanNYC/blog/content/post/node_docker_multistage.md

 $ docker build -t local/chat:multi-stage .
 ```

+## Summary

+With Docker **multi-stage** build feature, it's possible to implement an advanced Docker image build pipeline using a single `Dockerfile`.
+Kudos to Docker team!

 ---

 Hope, you find this post useful.
 I look forward to your comments and any questions you have.